 - Unacceptable risk (prohibited): AI systems that pose unacceptable risks are banned.
 Prohibited practices include: real-time biometric identification in public spaces by law enforcement (with narrow exceptions), social scoring by public authorities, manipulation of behaviour through subliminal techniques, and exploitation of vulnerable groups.
 These prohibitions applied from 2 February 2025.

 - High risk: AI systems in designated high-risk categories face the most extensive obligations.
 High-risk categories include: AI used in critical infrastructure, educational and vocational training, employment decisions (recruitment, performance, termination), access to essential services (credit, insurance, healthcare), law enforcement, migration and border control, and administration of justice.
 Obligations for high-risk systems include: risk management systems, data governance requirements, technical documentation, transparency to deployers, human oversight measures, accuracy and robustness requirements, and registration in the EU AI database before deployment.
-High-risk system obligations applied from 2 August 2026.
+High-risk system obligations for standalone (Annex III) systems apply from 2 December 2027, pushed back from an original 2 August 2026 date under a mid-2026 legislative delay (the Digital Omnibus); high-risk systems embedded in already-regulated products apply from 2 August 2028.

 - Limited risk: AI systems with specific transparency risks have targeted obligations.
-AI chatbots must disclose that users are interacting with an AI.
-AI-generated content designed to be perceived as real (deepfakes) must be labelled.
-These obligations have applied from August 2026.
+AI chatbots must disclose that users are interacting with an AI, a duty that applies from 2 August 2026 as originally scheduled and was not delayed by the Digital Omnibus.
+AI-generated content designed to be perceived as real (deepfakes) must separately be labelled as artificial; that narrower marking duty got a transitional grace period to 2 December 2026, but only for systems already on the market before 2 August 2026.

 - Minimal risk: Most AI systems fall in this category (AI spam filters, AI-enabled video games, AI recommendation engines in general use).
 No specific requirements apply, though voluntary codes of conduct are available.